Jcalvert22/redesigned-memory/README.md

 ---

 ## ✅ What has improved
 - The original app provided limited exercises making it hard to create an elaborate workout.
-In addition, the API we called from had 117 with the ablility to add exercises.
+Also, the API we called from had 117 with the ablility to add exercises.
 - When it comes to workout generation, our app creates innovative, and fresh workouts to keep users from experiencing gym fatigue.
 - The original app was confusing because users could not edit their exercises or view exercises that the generator is being pulled from.
 - The new and improved app provides more detailed organization and freedom to choose which muscle category, equipment, and number exercises desired.